plantaseed/bambi/README.md

 # Prerequisites
 1. A cluster used for development on GCP
 2. Optional: A production cluster which is a copy of the development cluster.
-3. Open development kluster firewall to accept tcp connections
+3. Open development cluster firewall to accept tcp connections
-4. Allow full access to all Cloud APIs on development kluster
+4. Allow full access to all Cloud APIs on development cluster
 5. Mabye allow legacy authorization, you might need to.
 6. Open a gcr.io registry.